 In many languages, people answer "yes" because they're thinking.
 "Yes, that's right.
 I don't have one."
 But in English the answer is "no."

+Example: Question: You don't have one?
 Answer: No (I don't).

 B. You show surprise in a negative question if your intonation goes down low and then up high at the end.